-Explainer-Japan hiked interest rates.
+EXPLAINER-Japan hiked interest rates.
 Why is the yen falling?

-SINGAPORE (Reuters) - A week ago Japan raised interest rates for the first time since 2007 in a move that marked a historic shift in monetary policy.
+SINGAPORE, March 25 (Reuters) - Japan raised interest rates for the first time since 2007 this month in a move that marked a historic shift in monetary policy.

-Yet the currency fell.
-Now Japanese officials are talking of official intervention to prop it up.
-It traded at 151.86 per dollar on Friday, its weakest this year and within a whisker of levels that drew intervention in 2022.
-It also made long-term lows versus the euro and Aussie last week.
+Yet the currency fell and now Japanese officials have issued their strongest warning in years of intervention to prop it up.

 Here's what's behind the selling: